jessepav/libgdx-wiki-old/File-handling.md

 ### Javascript/WebGL ###
 A raw Javascript/WebGL application doesn't have a traditional filesystem concept.
 Instead, assets like images are referenced by URLs pointing to files on one or more servers.
 Modern browsers also support [Local Storage](http://diveintohtml5.info/storage.html) which comes close to a traditional read/write filesystem.
 The problem with local storage is that the storage amount available by default is fairly small, not standardized, and there no (good) way to accurately query the quota.
 For this reason, the preferences API is currently the only way to write local data persistently on the JS platform.

-Libgdx does some magic under the hood to provide you with a read-only filesystem abstraction.
+libGDX does some magic under the hood to provide you with a read-only filesystem abstraction.

 ## File (Storage) Types ##
-A file in libgdx is represented by an instance of the [FileHandle](https://github.com/libgdx/libgdx/tree/master/gdx/src/com/badlogic/gdx/files/FileHandle.java) class.
+A file in libGDX is represented by an instance of the [FileHandle](https://github.com/libgdx/libgdx/tree/master/gdx/src/com/badlogic/gdx/files/FileHandle.java) class.
 A FileHandle has a type which defines where the file is located.
 The following table illustrates the availability and location of each file type for each platform.

 | *Type* | *Description, file path and features* | *Desktop* | *Android* | *HTML5* | *iOS* |
 |:------:|:--------------------------------------|:---------:|:---------:|:-------:|:-----:|